MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/extended-eye-tracking-unity.md

 {
     /// <summary>
     /// Allow discovery of Eye Gaze Trackers connected to the system
-    /// This is the only class from Extended Eye Tracking SDK that the application will instantiate,
+    /// This is the only class from the Extended Eye Tracking SDK that the application will instantiate,
     /// other classes' instances will be returned by method calls or properties.
     /// </summary>
     public class EyeGazeTrackerWatcher